smichaelsen/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

 Concat multiple values into a string
 ------------------------------------

-In order to active concat of multiple value add entry `concat` and set the value to `true`.
+To activate the concatenation of multiple values add the `concat` entry and set the value to `true`.

 By default the values will concat with a colon.
 If you need a different separator, add the entry `valueSeparator` and set a value that fits your need.